Eckohaus/Angular_Momentum_Reaction_Engine/General/Technology_Zit/Lambda/_Notation/readme.md

 ##### ...
 The causality is another question : [Playtime with Ricky martINy ...
 Somewhere in the Max Planck Institute {You are being observed}](https://www.youtube.com/watch?v=qxPdVolVi24)

+##### ...
+When we realise the "above" is the biological format and inductance channel for the "below".
+And will write the reference files for "Infinities".
+Which is to be found within the Angular Momentum Reaction Engine CORE files.
+The QCD {Quantum Chromo Dynamics} lead-in, to the "Many world theories".

 ---

 ###### Date: Mar 28, 2022